derivexyz/subgraph/ExampleQueries.md

 ## General Notes:

 - Queries return the first 100 entities by default, but can return up to 1000 if you specify `first:1000`
 - Snapshots are stored for different aggregation levels using the `period` field, which is the number of seconds the snapshot represents.
-For example: `900` would represent a 15min period.
+For example: `3600` would represent an hourly period.
 - Cumulative (volume, fees, etc) snapshots store multiple snapshots for the same period, while non-cumulative snapshots (Prices, greeks, etc) do not.
-This means the sytax to get 15min snapshots is `period_gte:900` in some cases but `period:900` in others.
+This means the sytax to get hourly snapshots is `period_gte:3600` in some cases but `period:3600` in others.
 Make sure to check the docs to be sure of which one to use.

 ## List all Markets, Active Expiries, and Active Strikes